-But if like giving what you eat considerably more thought – planning your menu, weighing the proportions of herbs and spices, picking out vegetables at peak freshness and value prices – you know darn well that you’ll usually end up with something far better than a can or drive-through.
+But if you prefer giving what you eat considerably more thought – planning your menu, weighing the proportions of herbs and spices, picking out vegetables at peak freshness and value prices – you know darn well that you’ll usually end up with something far better than a can or drive-through.

 The same for wine: if you’re perfectly capable of picking out the perfect wine for your planned menu, then you know darn well you’ll get an even better meal than if you just pour whatever you happen to have hanging around.
 There is, after all, such a thing as ideal wine and food matches, and the choices aren’t nearly as narrow as you may think.